 Given climate change, population pressures, and mobilization epidemics are only going to occur more frequently, and past ones have proven to be disastrous and expensive.
 The Center for Epidemic Preparedness Innovations (CEPI) is focused on developing vaccines to viruses such as ebola, as well as creating a fast approval path for future vaccines and help increase global preparedness for future epidemics.

-As one of the states most heavily affected by the nationwide opiate-addiction epidemic, Kentucky is rethinking its penal system for dealing with drug offenders.
+Kentucky is rethinking its penal system for dealing with drug offenders and has shown success in reducing recidivism and relapse rates.
 Instead of leaving addicts to languish in the typical jailhouse environment of "extortion, violence and tedium," more than two dozen of the state's county jails have created separate units devoted to full-time addiction treatment and support-services for prisoners that involve peer-policing.
-For the former inmates who participated in peer-policing, the approach has significantly reduced recidivism and relapse rates in the counties’ communities.

 In rural villages like Ndomoni, access to water is paramount to community development, and locals are the first to recognize that other issues such as maternal health cannot be addressed until there is clean drinking water.
 The installation of a central borehole well is not only providing the village access to water, is has freed up the many hours a day women and girls spent fetching water from other distant sources, allowing them to stay in school, attend to the health of the family, and pursue other business.